-The lens on the Ciné-Kodak should be cleaned whenever necessary.
+The lens of the Ciné-Kodak should be cleaned whenever necessary.
 A dirty lens causes cloudy pictures which lack brilliancy on the screen.
 If there is any dust or dirt found on the front of the lens it should be cleaned before any more film is used.
+It is especially important to clean the lens immediately upon landing, after making an ocean voyage.

 To clean the lens, take a wooden tooth-pick or match around the end of which you have wound a small piece of soft linen or cotton cloth, free from lint.
-Rub the lens gently with the cloth covered tooth-pick taking care that you do not scratch it by too much pressure.
+Rub the front of the lens gently, taking care that you do not scratch it by too much pressure.
 Do not moisten the cloth in any way.
-The rear element of the lens seldom requires cleaning as the shutter remains closed when it is not in use, thus preventing dust and dirt getting on the lens.
-It is therefore not advisable to attempt cleaning the back of the lens.
+The rear element of the lens requires less frequent cleaning as the shutter remains closed when it is not in use, thus preventing dust and dirt getting on the lens.
+To reach the rear element of the lens, remove the three screws 33, Fig. 18, page 24, and lift off the lens.
+When replacing the lens, be sure to tighten the three screws.